-- That even when water restrictions are lifted, irrigation runoff is still prohibited by the State, local agencies, and water districts.
+- Even when water restrictions are lifted, irrigation runoff is still prohibited by the State, local agencies, and water districts.

-Irrigation runoff can pick up pollutants that accumulate on the ground like dirt, bacteria, trash, and motor oil, and may send it into the nearest storm drain.
+- Irrigation runoff can pick up pollutants that accumulate on the ground like dirt, bacteria, trash, and motor oil, and carry it into the nearest storm drain.
 Eventually, bacteria and other pollutants in the storm drain system could enter our creeks and beaches untreated.

-- County of San Diego conducts regular surveys of irrigated areas to help property owners identify and eliminate sources of irrigation runoff per the Water Quality Improvement Plan strategies.
+- The County of San Diego conducts regular surveys of irrigated areas to help property owners identify and eliminate sources of irrigation runoff per the Water Quality Improvement Plan strategies.

 - Find Your Water District